zth/rescript-relay/example/README.md

 ### Run client

-`yarn && yarn start` will install all dependencies and start BuckleScript, Webpack and the Relay compiler.
+`yarn && yarn start` will install all dependencies and start ReScript, Webpack and the Relay compiler.
 The app will now be available at https://localhost:9000.